-- Having multiple affairs even if you are in a relationship - this need to keep seeking new sexual experiences points to dependency.
+- Having multiple affairs even if you are in a relationship.

-- A desire to stop having sex but being unable to - this lack of control goes further than a general enjoyment of sex and can even lead to an active dislike of it.
+- A desire to stop having sex but being unable to.
+This lack of control goes further than a general enjoyment of sex, and may even lead to an active dislike of it.